deltachat/deltachat-pages/en/help.md

 - If you **remove** a relay,
   contacts who only know this relay may not reach you until you message them again - they will then learn your current relay automatically.
-  If in doubt, choose **Hide from Contacts** in the confirmation dialog and remove it later.
+  To stay reachable in the meantime, choose **Hide from Contacts** in the confirmation dialog instead of completely removing the relay.

 - To **show** a hidden relay again, tap on it.